Keyword Research is Critical to the Success of Your Web Pages.

 A buyer persona will help you figure out your customer's intent.
 A buyer persona is a research involving your current and future customers.
 Usually, based on a fictitious character, the in-depth study pulls together information that will include: demographics, behavior patterns, motivations, and goals.
 These characteristics will determine how your future buyer will conduct themselves when looking for products and services.
 The buyer persona will answer the what, why, and how about your customers.
 With this information, you can produce the content they are looking for in a format they like.

 Customer intent and buyer persona are essential, so don't skip.
 Some people specialize in doing these two things.

 The buyer persona will be a tool you will refer to many times and will continue to update.
 Make sure to get started on buyer personas.

 The next thing you will need to do is make a master list of keywords.
 This list will be the underlying foundation for all your search engine optimization (SEO) on your website, blog post, social media, and anywhere you would use words to talk about your business.
 Each web page will have its own set of keywords.

 2.)
-Under each category make a list of seed keywords.
-What do you think the keywords are.
+Under each category, make a list of seed keywords.
+What do you think the keywords might be.

 3.)
 Make a list of competitors, company names, and web addresses.
 Looks at their pages to see what words they are using.

 4.)
 Refer to your buyer persona.
-You do need to understand who your customer is and what their habits are, where they live, and where they are in the buyers' cycle, to have a well thought out marketing plan.
-The keywords you use should also be the keywords your customers use.
+You need to understand who your customer is and what their habits are, where they live, and where they are in the buyers' cycle, to have a well thought out marketing plan.
+The keywords you use should also be the keywords your customers are using.

 5.)
 Your customers are doing a web search to answer a question or solve a problem they are having.
 Your content should address your customer's issues.